 Time was taken during a practice session to instruct the players on the key and mouse commands for the game.
 Players were instructed on how to move their characters, find and crush bottles, query bottle counts, and how to use additional aids that are available to their avatars.
 After sighting a bottle, a player must move their avatar to within a couple of meters of it in order to crush it and get credit for the crush.
-When they are close enough to crush the bottle, the command to crush that type of bottle, e.g. Crush Martini Bottle, will appear in the player's command menu at the bottom right corner of their screen.
-Feedback to the player is given in multiple ways: (1) the sound of a vehicle crashing into a wall, (2) puffs of oily black smoke emanating from the morphing bottle, (3) the morphing of the bottle into a crumpled form.
+When they are close enough to crush the bottle, the command to crush that type of bottle, e.g. Crush Martini Bottle, will appear in the player's command menu at the bottom right corner of their

+(2) puffs of oily black smoke emanating from the morphing bottle, (3) the morphing of the bottle into a crumpled form.
 If the player queries their bottle count, they will see that it has increased by one.